Ridwantemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm //tmp/my_first_directory/betty to remove file betty from my_first_directory in tmp directory rmdir //tmp/my_first_directory to remove my_first_directory from tmp directory cd - to move from current directory to previous one ls -aR //boot to show hidden files even ones starting with period and in long format
+rm //tmp/my_first_directory/betty to remove file betty from my_first_directory in tmp directory rmdir //tmp/my_first_directory to remove my_first_directory from tmp directory cd - to move from current directory to previous one ls -la . .. /boot to show hidden files even ones starting with period and in long format from working directory through parent directory to /boot